How To Keep An Indoor Cat Happy

 How Can I Tell if My Cat is Happy?

-Cats are expressive in their own ways, and based on their actions you can deduce whether or not they’re happy.
+Cats are expressive in their own ways, and based on how they act, you can deduce whether or not they’re happy.
 If you’re concerned that your cat might not be happy, odds are that something isn’t right at home.

 If you’re concerned about your cat’s happiness, monitor their activity for a few days.
-Slow movements, lack of appetite, and lack of grooming could all be signs that your cat is unhappy.
-Extreme examples could include your cat destroying furniture or avoiding its litter box.
+Signs of unhappiness could include:

 You should know your cat better than anyone, so do your best to gauge their happiness.
 When in doubt, err on the side of caution and take steps to ensure your cat’s happiness.